MAPME Resources

 The open Project Location Model is an open standard for collecting location information in development cooperation.
 It is based and extends the IATI reporting standards to be geo-compatible.

-Explore it out on GitHub
+Explore it on GitHub

 A technical guide on using earth observation to measure different monitoring indicators in development cooperation.

-Explore it out on GitHub
+Explore it on GitHub

 .